-The proposal must convince reviewers that presence in Antarctica is necessary.
+The proposal must convince reviewers that it is necessary, not simply desirable, to visit Antarctica to produce the work described in the proposal.
 A project that is otherwise outstanding may not be selected if reviewers judge working in Antarctica to be unnecessary or if the U.S. Antarctic Program is incapable of supporting it.
 Operational feasibility includes resource availability, environmental protection and waste management provisions, and safety and health measures.

 If the proposal is ranked highly (see Section VI.B., Review and Selection Process), additional information about fieldwork will be solicited.
-Often during operational review, specialists will suggest changes that can convert an infeasible proposed plan to a feasible and supportable one.
+Often during this operational review process, specialists will suggest changes that can convert an infeasible proposed plan to a feasible and supportable one.